Back to blog

 The layered approach breaks AI agent observability into four layers that each require different tooling.
 The LLM and prompt layer tracks what goes into the model and what comes out.
 The workflow layer tracks what the agent decides to do and in what sequence.
 The agent lifecycle layer tracks how agents are initialized, managed, and retired.
 The infrastructure layer tracks where the agent runs and how the underlying compute performs.

-Layer 1: LLM and Prompt Observability
+Layer 1: LLM and prompt observability

 What you need here is prompt version tracking so you know which version was active when something happened, token usage and cost tracking so you understand what each prompt version is costing you, and output evaluation so you know whether quality is staying consistent across versions.